-Maryland Newspaper Shooting Victims Described as ‘Gentle’, ‘Versatile’
+Maryland Newspaper Shooting Victims Described as ‘Gentle,’ ‘Versatile’

 McNamara, had worked at the Capital Gazette in various capacities for more than 20 years.

 "At a small paper like that, you have to be versatile," former Capital Gazette sports editor Gerry Jackson told the newspaper.
 "He could write.
 He could edit.
 He could design pages.
-He was just a jack of all trades and a fantastic person."
+He was just a jack-of-all-trades and a fantastic person."

-The 56-year-old loved covering sports and had written two books about University of Maryland's football and basketball history.
+The 56-year-old loved covering sports, and his interest in local history inspired him to write two books about University of Maryland's football and basketball history.

+He was working on another book about baseball players raised in the Washington area, according to The Baltimore Sun.

+Before joining the Capital Gazette, McNamara worked at The Herald-Mail in Hagerstown, Maryland, according to his LinkedIn profile.

 Rebecca Smith

-Smith, 34, had joined the newspaper last year as a sales assistant.
+Smith, 34, joined the newspaper last year as a sales assistant.

-"She was a very thoughtful person," Marty Padden, the newspaper's advertising director told the Baltimore Sun.
+"She was a very thoughtful person," Marty Padden, the newspaper's advertising director, told The Baltimore Sun.
 "She was kind and considerate, and willing to help when needed.
 She seemed to really enjoy to be working in the media business."

 In her Facebook profile, Smith described herself as a survivor of endometriosis and a "Dog Mom.
 Softball Fiance.
 Bonus Mom to the best kid ever."